 When a Benchmark recommendation maps to a given parent or (sub-)technique it means that the given recommendation potentially mitigates, or disrupts, that step in a cyber-attack.

 This effort is ongoing to further support unity of CIS resources with industry frameworks.
 CIS is currently working to expand MITRE ATT&CK mappings to our catalog of technology specific CIS Benchmarks, starting with the most commonly used.
 Next up is Red Hat Enterprise Linux 7.
-Stay tuned for a an even more detailed report on the effectiveness of the Microsoft Windows 10 and Red Hat Enterprise Linux mappings to the Community Defense Model’s top five cyber-attack types.
+Stay tuned for an even more detailed report on the effectiveness of the Microsoft Windows 10 and Red Hat Enterprise Linux mappings to the Community Defense Model’s top five cyber-attack types.